buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/SchemaInfo/Item.md

 # SchemaInfo indexer

 Get the classinfo by name string.
+Fastest lookup is available on CamelCase, otherwise it will try a case insensitive search which is more expensive

 ```csharp
 public ClassInfo? this[string className] { get; }